willyvvu/FigmaProtoVM/docs/ARCHITECTURE.md

   letters for and instead refer to by numerical index.
 Like variable memory, these are just a single-mode collection of 6 variables.

-We also have two new types of memory.
+We also have two new types of memory:

 - Dispatch table: read-only memory that maps program counter value to instruction number.
 The compiler outputs jumps relative to program counter,